Nury Martinez: Racist comments and resignation

 On October 9, 2022, an audio recording of a conversation involving Martinez, fellow council members Gil Cedillo and Kevin de León and Los Angeles County Federation of Labor President Ron Herrera regarding redistricting was leaked anonymously onto Reddit.
 In the meeting, Martinez stated, "Fuck that guy … He's with the blacks", referring to District Attorney George Gascón.

 Martinez also insulted fellow council member Mike Bonin's black adopted child, saying "They're raising him like a little white kid ...
 I was like, 'This kid needs a beatdown.
 Let me take him around the corner, I'll bring him right back.'"
-Martinez also called the child a "changuito" according to the Los Angeles Times, meaning "little monkey" in Spanish.
+Martinez also called the child a "changuito" according to the Los Angeles Times, a racial slur for a black person meaning "little monkey" or "little ape" in Spanish.

 In the course of the discussion on redistricting, she commented, "I see a lot of little short dark people there" in reference to Koreatown.
 "Oaxacan Koreans.
 Not even like Kevin.
 Little ones," Cedillo replied.
 She then continued, "I was like, I don't know what village they came from, how they got here, but whatever."
 She can also be heard to remark, "tan feos" or "they're so ugly" in Spanish.

 The three council members discussed how to appoint a new council member who would work in their interests, and also agreed to gerrymander Nithya Raman's district in order to suppress those who had voted for her.
 Heather Hutt, a former California State Director for then-Senator Kamala Harris was suggested.
 On August 26, 2022, Martinez introduced a motion to appoint Hutt as a council member, which was seconded by four other members.
 The motion was opposed by Marqueece Harris-Dawson and Mike Bonin, who instead proposed instructing the City Attorney to find eligibility requirements for appointments.
 On August 30, the vote to instate Hutt as a councilmember fell one vote short, with five voting for and five voting against; it was referred to the Rules, Elections and Intergovernmental Relations Committee for further discussion.
 The Committee cleared her for reconsideration by the Council the next day, and Hutt was confirmed by the Council in the next meeting and sworn in on September 2, 2022.